NihalJain/hbase-operator-tools/hbase-hbck2/README.md

 What follows is a mix of notes and prescription that comes of experience running hbase-2.x so far.
-The root issues that brought on states described below has been fixed in later versions of hbase so upgrade if you can so as to avoid secenarios described.
+The root issues that brought on states described below has been fixed in later versions of hbase so upgrade if you can so as to avoid scenarios described.

 ### Assigning/Unassigning